Burgers equation from non-thermal stationary states in nearly-integrable gases: Hydrodynamic equation

 \subsection{Euler scale}

 At the leading order $\bigO\left(\deltacei^{-1}\right)$, the GHD-Boltzmann equation~\eqref{eq:ghd_boltzmann} simplifies to

-This condition fixes a state in each fluid cell to be stationary.
+This condition fixes a state in each fluid cell to be stationary state of collision operator.
 From now on, we will denote the stationary state $\rhop^{(0,0)}$ as $\st{\rhop}$.
 In the present context, we assume that the stationary states are parametrized by their density.
 Therefore, equation~\eqref{eq:ce_background_state} has a family of solutions $\st{\rhop}(\lambda, \varrho)$ where $\varrho = \int {\rm d}\lambda \st{\rhop}$.

-To find the Euler scale equations we recall that the density $\varrho$ varies in space and the quasi-particle distribution is given by $\st{\rhop}(\lambda, \varrho(x,t))$.
+To find the Euler scale equations we recall that the density $\varrho$ varies in space and the quasiparticle distribution is given by $\st{\rhop}(\lambda, \varrho(x,t))$.
 We can evaluate now the leading contribution to $G$ thus closing the continuity equation~\eqref{continuity_ChE}.
 We have

 where we used the chain rule and introduced

 Changing variables to the original, dimensionful, ones we arrive at the Euler-scale evolution equation